 (g) Affiliate may not: (i) make any unauthorized claims concerning the Campaign Products, including with respect to their efficacy; (ii) represent, or imply, that Affiliate is Company, any of its affiliated entities, partners and/or Advertisers including, without limitation, Lean For Good,; (iii) depict Company, any of its affiliated entities, partners and/or Advertisers in a negative fashion; (iv) market the Campaign Products to any individual under eighteen (18) years of age; and/or (v) re-sell the Campaign Products, including via eBay, Amazon or any other venue.

 5. E-Mail Marketing Requirements.
 The e-mail marketing requirements set forth in this Section 5 (the “Requirements”) state the minimum standards that Affiliate must adhere to in light of current laws, rules and regulations governing the transmission of e-mail and best practices in the industry.
 In the event that any state or federal law, rule or regulation governing e-mail communications is enacted or amended after the Effective Date of this Affiliate Agreement setting forth standards more restrictive than those set forth herein, the more restrictive standards contained in such subsequently enacted or amended law, rule or regulation shall apply to Affiliate, notwithstanding anything to the contrary contained in these Requirements.
 Affiliate shall be responsible for ensuring that each Affiliate E-mail sent hereunder is sent in accordance with all Applicable Law (as defined below) including, but not limited to, CAN-SPAM and CASL.
 Any and all costs and/or fees charged to Affiliate by its Internet Service Provider(s) related to responding to and/or managing allegations of “spam” or any other unauthorized usage complaints received from Affiliate E-mail recipients, regulatory agencies or otherwise shall be borne exclusively by Affiliate.
 Affiliate shall: (a) make adequate disclosures as required by law to those in the Affiliate Database regarding its e-mail and privacy and security policies; (b) respond to all complaints within three (3) business days after Affiliate becomes aware of the subject complaint(s); and (c) provide Company with a copy of every complaint, immediately, upon Affiliate’s receipt thereof.
 Affiliate is solely responsible for all Consumer complaints in connection with the Campaigns.
 Affiliate represents and warrants that it shall: (i) not falsify e-mail header, domain or transmission information (including, without limitation, source, destination and routing information); (ii) not, unless expressly authorized by Company in writing, in advance, in each instance, use brand names and/or trademarks of another party as a domain, or in the subject or from lines or body, of any Affiliate E-mail; (iii) not seek or obtain unauthorized access to computers for the purpose of sending any Affiliate E-mail; (iv) include within all Affiliate E-mail, Affiliate’s correct point-of-origin e-mail address, transmission information and routing information; (v) include within all Affiliate E-mail, a toll-free telephone number or valid e-mail address at which recipient may contact Affiliate to file complaints and/or opt-out; (vi) include within all Affiliate E-mail a valid physical postal address; (vii) not send any Affiliate E-mail to any recipients featured on industry Blocklists.
-For purposes of the Agreement, “Blocklist” means any IP or URL-based listing of e-mail addresses to which marketers should never disseminate or attempt to disseminate commercial e-mail including, without limitation, Barracuda, Brightmail, CBL, NJABL, Spamcop and Spamhaus; (viii) include within all Affiliate E-mail, a functioning unsubscribe link which, when activated by user, actually and permanently removes the user’s e-mail address from the Affiliate Database; and (ix) include within each Affiliate E-mail sent the unsubscribe link(s) provided by Company.
+For purposes of the Agreement, “Blocklist” means any IP or URL-based listing of e-mail addresses to which marketers should never disseminate or attempt to disseminate commercial e-mail including, without limitation, Barracuda, Brightmail, CBL, NJABL, Spamcop, Spamhaus and XMission; (viii) include within all Affiliate E-mail, a functioning unsubscribe link which, when activated by user, actually and permanently removes the user’s e-mail address from the Affiliate Database; and (ix) include within each Affiliate E-mail sent the unsubscribe link(s) provided by Company.
 Company shall provide Affiliate with a list of email addresses that have opted-out of receiving marketing messages from Company and/or the applicable Advertiser (“Suppression List”).
 Affiliate will: (A) check such Suppression Lists on a daily basis; (B) process all unsubscribe requests, no matter the source, within seven (7) days of its receipt of such requests and maintain electronic records evidencing the date and time of removal of such e-mail address(es) and/or U.S. mail address(es), as applicable, from its Mailings; and (C) not distribute Affiliate E-Mail to any individual on the Company provided Suppression List.
 The Suppression List shall be deemed Company’s Confidential Information (as defined below) for purposes of the Agreement.
 If, at any time, Company is identified on an industry Blacklist (as defined below) as a result of actions attributable to Affiliate, then Affiliate shall have no more than twenty-four (24) hours from the receipt of Blacklist notification to remedy the situation, at Affiliate’s sole cost and expense.
 If, after the expiration of the allotted twenty-four (24) hours, Affiliate has been unable or unwilling to obtain satisfactory resolution (as reasonably determined by Company), then Company may terminate the Agreement immediately for Affiliate’s material breach and Affiliate shall reimburse Company for any and all costs incurred in connection with remedying same.
 For purposes of the Agreement, “Blacklist” means any and all industry lists of individuals or entities identified as disseminators of spam.
 Affiliate agrees that it is responsible for ensuring that the Affiliate E-mail do not generate spam complaints in excess of industry norms.
 Company shall determine in its sole discretion whether Affiliate’s number of spam complaints is within industry norms.
 Affiliate agrees that Company’s determination shall be final, binding and conclusive for all purposes under the Agreement.
 If Company determines that Affiliate’s number of spam complaints is in excess of industry norms, Company reserves the right to immediately terminate the Agreement upon written notice (with e-mail sufficing as written notice), and Affiliate shall forfeit all amounts that may otherwise be due Affiliate hereunder.